How it started?

 YouTube Channel

 Since 2008, I started recording a selection of masterpieces for santour and uploaded them on my YouTube channel.
 The result was phenomenal.
 It became one of the most watched collection of santour videos for those who love Persian music and this particular instrument.
 Soon, I realized that many students refer to these videos as an educational resource.
-Therefore, I decided to start recording the elementary courses for santour and make them available for novice santour players.
-I changed the camera angle as well and rather than recording my full profile, I set up the camera in a way that only my hands and the santour surface are shown, which is more compatible with how my students watch me playing.
+Therefore, I decided to start recording the elementary and advanced courses for the santour and make them available for novice and advanced santour players.
+I changed the camera angle as well and rather than recording my full profile, I set up the camera in a way that only my hands and the santour surface are shown, which is more compatible with how my students watch me at the class.

 Global Santour Instruction

 Teaching santour has always been a rewarding experience for me.
 Since I left Iran in 2003, I realized that most of my students are not in a commutable vicinity of where I live.
 My first distant-learning student provided me with some equipment to run the sessions experimentally on Skype and soon after some troubleshooting, it became the standard practice for the majority of my students.
-Most of them are already in the intermediate to advanced tracks and therefore don't require a face to face presence for an effective session.
+These days, I utilize a variety of platforms such as FaceTime, Zoom, Teams and WhatsApp.
+Most of my students are already in the intermediate or advanced tracks and therefore don’t require a face to face presence for an effective session.
 This way, I can continue to be connected to those who love santour and would like to expand their musical horizons no matter where they live on this planet.